 Potential side effects and cons:

 The start-stop method is fairly simple.
-Once you feel like you’re getting close to ejaculating, you or your partner stop stimulation.
+When you feel like you’re getting close to ejaculating:

 Potential side effects and cons: